 The role of exotic plants in the garden

-Many of these plants do not really get going much before mid-June.
+Many of these exotic plants do not really get going much before mid-June.
 So a degree of planning is called for when incorporating them into planting schemes.
 For example, a space left by spring bulbs can be subsequently filled by something like a hardy ginger such as Hedychium Tara.

-Exotics in our tropical border
+Exotic plants in our tropical border

-The Tropical border is home for many of our “exotics”.
+The Tropical border is home for many of our “exotic plants”.
 This area is very well sheltered and receives full sun from around 10.30 onwards.
 The soil is well drained and it can get unpleasantly hot (40ºC plus) on a summer’s day.
 Furthermore the temperature may even surprise you in the middle of winter.
 Current planting started in 2004.
 However we are still moving some plants that are twice as big as they should be and juggling with new plantings in order to get a satisfactory aesthetic balance.

-As recently as 5 years ago, many plants now appearing from the colder areas of New Zealand, South America, Nepal and China had simply not been trialed in The Netherlands.
+As recently as 5 years ago, many plants now appearing from the colder areas of New Zealand, South America, Nepal and China had simply not been trialled in The Netherlands.
 In addition, it is now recognised that some plants from desert areas have a tolerance of formidably low temperatures.
 The question is how they will cope with our winters, if, for example, they are kept dry, as in the desert.
 There is only one way to find out – try them.
 This is truly experimental and is an aspect of gardening that has a strong personal appeal to an ex-research chemist.